natematias/governing-human-algorithm-behavior/README.md

 #### 3.2 Missatribution and Mis-estimation of Harm
 While unaddressed harm can lead to compounding problems over time, misattribution and mis-estimation of harms can also create serious problems.
 It can lead to injustice toward accused product creators and distract attention from the real problem.
-The consequences of a false positive for institutions and people's lives can cause irreversible harm and can for generations.
+The consequences of a false positive for institutions and people's lives can cause irreversible harm and can last for generations.
 In this class, we will discuss what happens when scientists and policymakers are wrong about the causes of an evident harm.

 * Pierson, E., Li, S. (2015) [A better way to gauge how common sexual assault is on college campuses](https://www.washingtonpost.com/news/grade-point/wp/2015/10/15/a-better-way-to-gauge-how-common-sexual-assault-is-on-college-campuses/).
 The Washington Post
 * Gantman, A. P., & Paluck, E. L. (2025).
 [What is the psychological appeal of the serial rapist model?
 Worldviews predicting endorsement](https://www.cambridge.org/core/journals/behavioural-public-policy/article/what-is-the-psychological-appeal-of-the-serial-rapist-model-worldviews-predicting-endorsement/732E0DC20E4742A09FEB013E5D466C96).
 Behavioural Public Policy, 9(2), 461-476.